 The pain stopped, but Hinata's body felt unstable, like her bones had melted.
-Not that she would know what that felt like, but if it had ever happened, she could imagine.
+Not that she would know what that felt like, but if it ever happened, she could imagine.
 Her eyelids felt heavy in her head, like lead, and it took her a moment to be able to open them.
 When she did the wave of panic struck.
 Her legs and arms, spread out at her sides, wouldn't move as they still felt like jelly.
+Pain echoed through her body, still stinging as if the dream wasn't quite over yet.
 Gray stone stared back at her and an orange glare, definitely flickering fire, reflected back in her eyes.
-It seemed she was lying on concrete, too, and a pain was starting to radiate throughout her body, starting in her lower back.
 The feeling of waking up in an unfamiliar place washed over her, making her sit bolt upright despite her unstable state.

 Hinata's back was to the wall.
 She looked from side to side, expecting the feeling to go away in a few seconds as it usually did.
 When it didn't, however, tears started rolling down her cheeks.

 Where in the world am I?
 How did I get here?